lparks87/Group-Project-Base/README.md

 ### The data used for this application:
 ***
 I used my database that I created from INST 327.
 This database is made up of seven entities including a customers table, genres table, invoices table, rental information table, studios table, tv/movies table, and viewer ratings table.
 For the purposes of this web application, only tv_movie, genre, viewer_ratings, studio, rental_info, and invoices were used.
-The data below was used the most throughout the creation of this web application.
+The data below was used the most throughout the creation of this web application and can be used as a guide when using it.

 The following studios are included in this dataset:
 | Studio              |